derekchan916/Celadon/README.md

 Update Table for OrderedItems to include price

 ## Minimum Viable Product
-Danube is a clone of Amazon built on Rails and Backbone.
+Celadon is a clone of Amazon built on Rails and Backbone.
 Users can:

 - [ ] Create accounts
 - [ ] Create sessions (log in)